Ryan Leslie: 2011–present: Les Is More and Black Mozart

 Ryan Leslie announced on Twitter and Facebook in January 2011, that his third album would be released July 4, 2011.
 His first official single from the album released was 'Glory', despite the first singles performed being 'Beautiful Lie' and 'Breathe'.
-However Leslie would later announce on his website and Twitter account that the album has now been pushed back for a release 'This Fall'.
+However Leslie would later announce on his website and Twitter account that the album was pushed back for a Fall 2011 release.
 On October 11, he sent an e-mail to his fanbase saying "I promise 'Les Is More' is just a few weeks away."

-Les is More is now a visual album.
-So far "Glory", "Beautiful Lie", "Good Girl" and "5 Minute Freshen Up" are out on his website.
-The latter was released on March 20, 2012.
-"Dress You To Undress You" and "Swiss Francs" are still scheduled for release.
-Other Tracks Mentioned to be on the album by Leslie via his official Twitter are "Ready or Not" and " Live Good (Riviera Flow) Feat.
-Raekwon".
-Leslie has performed the tracks "Breathe (Feat.
-Mr Hudson) and "One Lonely Heart" live and said they would be included on Les is More.
-"Joan Of Arc" was released in mid-2011 and Leslie stated at that time that it would be included on Les is More.
+One year later, in October 2012, Les is More was released.
+The album features a guest appearance from Fabolous.
+Another version of "Swiss Francs" (Remix) with French rapper Booba is present on the European album.

-Ryan Leslie announced the date for his album Les Is More via Twitter.
-The album was released on October 22, 2012.
-Ryan announced in February 2013 that his fourth studio album Black Mozart would be released April 16, 2013, however delayed the release.
-The full album was released to members of Leslie's #Renegades club on August 31, 2013.
+He announced in February 2013 that his fourth studio album Black Mozart would be released April 16, 2013.
+The full album was ultimately released to members of Leslie's #Renegades club on August 31, 2013.